NordicHPC/sonar/README.md

 Tool to profile usage of HPC resources by regularly probing processes.

 Sonar examines `/proc` and runs some diagnostic programs and filters and groups the output and prints it to stdout.
-The output format is defined in detail in [doc/DATA-FORMAT.md](doc/DATA-FORMAT.md).
+There are two output formats, [the old format](doc/OLD-FORMAT.md) and [the new format](doc/NEW-FORMAT.md), currently coexisting but the old format will be phased out.
 Sonar can also probe the system and reports on its overall configuration.

 ![image of a fish swarm](img/sonar-small.png)